 The WTO continued to involve international and local partners in technical assistance activities to integrate a local perspective in the design of the training programmes.

-Sixteen per cent of activities were focused on African countries, 13 per cent Asia and the Pacific, 9 per cent Central and Eastern Europe and Central Asia, 8 per cent Latin America, 4 per cent Middle East countries and 3 per cent the Caribbean (see Table 1).
-The remaining 47 per cent were “global” activities (including online courses), mostly held in Geneva and aimed at participants from all WTO members and observers.
-In line with the demand-driven approach, just over 30 per cent of all activities were delivered at the national level in countries where a specific need was identified.
+per cent of activities were focused on African countries, per cent Asia and the Pacific, per cent Central and Eastern Europe and Central Asia, per cent Latin America, per cent Middle East countries and per cent the Caribbean (see Table 1).
+The mostly held in Geneva and aimed at participants from all WTO members and observers.
+In line with the demand-driven approach, just over per cent of all activities were delivered at the national level in countries where a specific need was identified.

-Table 1: Technical assistance activities by region in 2019*
+Table 1: Technical assistance activities by region in 2020*